Olin Business School logo

 Journal of Finance, December 2022, 77(6), 3191-3247

-[Working Paper] [Online Appendix] [NBER Working Paper w25108] [Video Summary]
+[Working Paper] [Online Appendix] [NBER Working Paper w25108] [Video Summary] [The Economist]

 Using proprietary financial data on millions of households, we show that likely-Republicans increased the equity share and market beta of their portfolios following the 2016 presidential election, while likely-Democrats rebalanced into safe assets.
 We provide evidence that this behavior was driven by investors interpreting public information based on different models of the world.
 We use detailed controls to rule out the main nonbelief-based channels such as income hedging needs, preferences, and local economic exposures.
 These findings are driven by a small share of investors making big changes, and are stronger among investors who trade more ex ante.